glampert/debug-draw/samples/README.md

 - `sample_gl_legacy.cpp`: Exact same as the core GL sample, but uses a legacy (AKA fixed-function) OpenGL renderer instead.

-- `samples_common.hpp`: Contains code shared by all samples, like input handling and camera/controls.
+- `samples_common.hpp`: Contains code shared by all samples, such as input handling and camera/controls.

 ----